 Buying a diamond is a significant purchase, but finding the right seller and understanding how diamonds are valued will help you make the right choice.
 Whether it is your first time diamond buying or you simply have some questions, we are here to help.
 Knowing what affects the price of a diamond and understanding the slight and nuanced details that can affect its value will help prevent you overpaying.
 So whether you are buying an engagement ring, diamond necklace or earrings, read our top diamond buying tips below.
 We make diamond buying simple with our industry tips.

 One of the easiest ways to know if you’re buying a diamond at a fair price is to ensure that it has been assessed and priced by a trained professional.
 It is always worth buying from diamond experts.
 The most knowledgeable and respected diamond professionals in the industry have been trained at the Gemological Institute of America.
 They use the GIA’s standard grading scale when valuing a diamond, a reliable and trustworthy grading system.

 We always recommend that you do your research and look at various diamond sellers.
-Respected online diamond sellers include Bright Society and Blue Nile, both of whom are expert diamond sellers with GIA trained gemologists on staff.
+Respected online diamond sellers include Gemma by WP Diamonds and Blue Nile, both of whom are expert diamond sellers with GIA trained gemologists on staff.

 It is always important to ask for a diamond certificate when purchasing a stone.
 While there are various different diamond grading laboratories and a jeweler can also easily issue an appraisal, a GIA report is considered the most accurate of reports.
 The GIA is the most respected diamond-grading laboratory and is the gold standard in the industry.
 The grades on any other diamond report are subject to dispute.
 To be entirely sure of what you have purchased, we always recommend requesting a GIA report, as this will confirm its exact characteristics.